cr-droid/Forensics-Analysis-Report/README.md

 ![Exhibit I – pdfid.png](readme_images/pdfid.png)

 **Description:**
-This exhibit shows the hashes (MD5 and SHA1) of the raw image file (.dd) created by Exterro FTK Imager from the USB storage device.
+This exhibit shows how to run PDF-ID to list the embedded elements in a PDF.
+PDFs may contain suspicious elements, such as embedded JavaScript or automatic actions, which can carry out malicious activity.

 ---

-### Exhibit J: Locating AcroForm Item Embedded in PDF via PDF-Parser
+### Exhibit J: Locating AcroForm Element Embedded in PDF via PDF-Parser
 ![Exhibit J – pdfparser-acroform.png](readme_images/pdfparser-acroform.png)

 **Description:**
-This exhibit shows the hashes (MD5 and SHA1) of the raw image file (.dd) created by Exterro FTK Imager from the USB storage device.
+This exhibit shows how to locate AcroForm elements embedded in PDFs with PDF-Parser.
+AcroForm elements are worth investigating because they are a PDF form technology that allows interactive fields such as text inputs, buttons, and scripts within a document, which can be used to carry out malicious activity.

 ---

-### Exhibit K: Inspecting AcroForm Item Embedded in PDF via PDF-Parser
+### Exhibit K: Inspecting AcroForm Element Embedded in PDF via PDF-Parser
 ![Exhibit K – pdfparser-inspect.png](readme_images/pdfparser-inspect.png)

 **Description:**
-This exhibit shows the hashes (MD5 and SHA1) of the raw image file (.dd) created by Exterro FTK Imager from the USB storage device.
+This exhibit shows how to inspect AcroForm elements with PDF-Parser.

 ---